 As mentioned above, anything from your Samsung smart fridge to your Amazon Dash scanner counts as machine customers.
 It’s essentially a device that uses IoT (Internet of Things) sensors and AI (Artificial Intelligence) to make smart purchase decisions for you autonomously.
 While the Amazon Dash scanner isn’t a true machine customer, its future iterations may be.

+How did the machine customer impact on ecommerce happen?
 Gartner outlines an evolution trajectory of machine customers in three different stages –

 Some of you already have stepped foot into the future with smart fridges, smart printers, and similar gadgets in your home.
 You never run out of ink in the middle of printing and your favorite condiments are always stocked in the refrigerator.